thomasloven/lovelace-card-tools/README.md

 It generates a random number, and stores it in the browsers local storage.
 That means it will stay around for quite a while.

 It's kind of hard to explain, but as an example I use this to make browsers usable as media players in [lovelace-player](https://githb.com/thomasloven/lovelace-player).
-In short, a `media`-`deviceID` pair is sent to every browser currently viewing the lovelace UI, but only if the `deviceId` matches `window.cardTools.deviceID` is the `media` played.
+In short, a `media`-`deviceID` pair is sent to every browser currently viewing the lovelace UI, but only if the `deviceId` matches `cardTools.deviceID()` is the `media` played.
 That way, I can make a sound play only on my ipad, even if I have the same page open on my computer.

 I'm sure this can have lots of uses.